-Why Network Security and IT Asset Management are Interlinked
+Why Network Security and IT Asset Management Are Interlinked

-On May 2017, several NHS hospitals were forced to turn away patients due to a massive ransomware cyber attack known as WannaCry.
+On May 2017, several NHS hospitals were forced to turn away patients due to a massive ransomware cyberattack known as WannaCry.
 That attack crippled various critical equipment, including computers, MRI scanners, blood-storage refrigerators, and even theatre equipment, thereby endangering people’s lives.

 Although not all cyber attacks are as life-threatening as this, many of them can be quite costly.
 According to a report released by the Department of Culture, Media, and Sport (DCMS), the average cost per attack currently stands at £1,570.
 That amount is multiplied more than tenfold (actually about £19,600) for large companies.
 The same DCMS report also revealed that nearly 50% of UK businesses experienced an attack in 2016.
-We all know cyber attacks can be mitigated by implementing strong network security.
-What most of us don’t know is that IT asset management or ITAM can actually play a critical role in enhancing that security.
-In this post, we explain how.

-How to secure an IT network
+How to Secure an IT Network

-Let’s start by discussing some of common best practices businesses typically employ to secure their IT networks.
+Let’s start by discussing some of the common best practices businesses typically employ to secure their IT networks.

 Ransomware attacks are not only deadly.
 They’re also on the rise.
 But if there’s one bright spot in all this, it’s that most of these attacks can actually be prevented.
 In the case of WannaCry, that massive attack could have been avoided had the NHS hospitals adhered to a strict patch management policy.